ryumaou/RealmsWeatherWordPress-Widget/README.md

 ## Usage

-The WordPress Widget Boilerplate is ready to activate as-is (and it includes a sample widget with a title, content, and checkbox).

 1. Copy the `RealmsWeatherWidget` directory into your `wp-content/plugins` directory
 2. Navigate to the "Plugins" dashboard page
 3. Locate the menu item that reads "Realms Weather WordPress Widget"